destel/rill/README.md

 especially when working with external services or databases.
 This reduces the number of queries and API calls, improves throughput, and often reduces costs

-The previous example can be improved by using the API's bulk fetching capability.
-Instead of making individual `GetUser` calls, the IDs can be grouped into batches to fetch multiple users at once using a single `GetUsers` API call.
+To demonstrate batching, let's improve the previous example by using the API's bulk fetching capability.
-The **Batch** function transforms a stream of individual items into a stream of batches, and **Unbatch** does the reverse.
+The **Batch** function transforms a stream of individual IDs into a stream of batches, enabling the use of `GetUsers` API to fetch multiple users in a single call instead of making individual `GetUser` requests.

 [Try it](https://pkg.go.dev/github.com/destel/rill#example-package-Batching)
 ```go